toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 <img src="/images/20151008-bandwidth_graph.png"/>
 </a>

-The server was running the [Varnish Cache](https://www.varnish-cache.org/), an truly excellent piece of software that when running on modern hardware will easily serve 10 Gb/s of web traffic without breaking a sweat.
+The server was running the [Varnish Cache](https://www.varnish-cache.org/), a truly excellent piece of software that when running on modern hardware will easily serve 10 Gb/s of web traffic without breaking a sweat.
 Futhermore, the CPU graph revealed that lack of processing capacity had not been an issue; the